19kmunz/a3-persistence/README.md

 Glitch: https://a3-19kmunz.glitch.me

 Pet Gallery is a simple application to view images of your pets!
+Submit a link to any image and see it clear as day!
+Underneath the image will be a randomized tag line for your critter.
+CUrently only explicitly support Dog, Cats, Birds, and Snakes, the site also allows of "Other" pets with their own more generic tag lines.

 Include a very brief summary of your project here.
 Images are encouraged, along with concise, high-level text.
 Be sure to include:

 - the goal of the application